Thiruthani (film): Production

 Immediately after the release of Pazhani in January 2008, Perarasu announced that he would make another action film starring Bharath titled Thiruthani.
-However the actor's commitment to Durai's Nepali and Venkatesh's Killadi meant that he was unable to start the project at the time, so Perarasu moved on to make Thiruvannamalai with Arjun.
+However the actor's commitment to Durai's Nepali and Venkatesh's Killadi meant that he was unable to start the project at the time and Perarasu moved on to make Thiruvannamalai with Arjun.
 Bharath is playing a gym-trainer in this film.

 The film re-emerged in January 2009 as the team geared up for a first schedule with reports emerging that Sai Kumar had replaced Prakash Raj in a pivotal role.
 Other sources added that musician Srikanth Deva was added to the cast, while actress Sunaina, who had featured in the successful films Kadhalil Vizhunthen and Maasilamani was added to the cast in August 2009.
 Perarasu subsequently announced that he would also produce the film as well as compose the film's music and recorded a song with T. Rajendar.

 Filming was held across locations including Pazhani and Madurai in October 2009, while songs were canned in New Zealand that year.
 However the progress of the film became hampered and 2010 passed without much publicity, with Bharath spending time completing his other projects.
 In April 2011, it was revealed that two songs in the film were only left to be shot and team departed in May to film the songs in France.

 Soundtrack

-Music is composed by director Perarasu himself making his debut and also wrote the lyrics for all songs.
+The soundtrack is composed by Perarasu in his musical debut and also wrote the lyrics for all songs.
 The audio was released on 20 August at Kamala Theatres.
-The function saw the presence of several big wigs from the industry, including SJ Suryah, AR Murgadoss, K Bhagyaraj, Pandirajan, SAC, Jeyam Raja, Srikanth Deva, PL Thenappan and Dhananjayan amongst others and was released in their presence.
-Soundtrack contains six songs.
+The function saw the presence of several celebrities from the industry, including S. J. Suryah, AR Murugadoss, K. Bhagyaraj, Pandiarajan, S. A. Chandrasekhar, Jeyam Raja, Srikanth Deva, P. L. Thenappan and G. Dhananjayan amongst others and was released in their presence.

-Thiruthani received mostly mixed and negative reviews.
-Behindwoods wrote:"Perarasu’s attempts at turning a music director have met with forgettable results.
+Thiruthani received mixed to negative reviews from critics.
+Behindwoods wrote "Perarasu’s attempts at turning a music director have met with forgettable results.
 Except one passable melody song, the rest are just not up to scratch.
 But these songs might make the rounds in village 'thiruvizhas' thanks to the bevy of 'kuthu' numbers".
-Musicperk wrote:"This one is an overall disappointing show by Perarasu although he shines in parts, [sic] the album fails to gel with today’s times.
+Musicperk wrote "This one is an overall disappointing show by Perarasu although he shines in parts, [sic] the album fails to gel with today’s times.
 It does not provide anything refreshingly different and innovatively new for the GEN-Y of today.
 The tunes all seem like you have heard them somewhere before.